top of page

 Fo Guang Shan

-Fo Guang Shan (literally meaning the Buddha’s Light Mountain) is one of the largest Buddhist monasteries in the world operating over 300 branch temples and several educational institutions.
+Fo Guang Shan (meaning the Buddha’s Light Mountain) is one of the largest Buddhist monasteries in the world operating over 300 temple branches and several educational institutions.

 In Australia and New Zealand, there are 11 Fo Guang Shan Buddhist Temples, 9 of which are in Australia.
 Fo Guang Shan also operates Nan Tien Institute, Australia’s first government accredited tertiary institution grounded in Buddhist values and wisdom.